How to Grow a Social Media Agency to Be Proud Of

 Cold calling and cold emailing are still valid methods of lead generation, although they tend to work better with established companies or large organizations than small businesses.

 The idea is to research the target company and determine who’s in charge of their social media activities.
-Once you have those contacts, you can reach out directly with a tailored message.
+Once you have those contacts, you can reach out directly with a tailored message, and get cold leads that you can nurture.

 The key here is to make it personal.
 Don’t send generic emails, and don’t call with a copy-paste pitch.
 Take the time to learn about the company and its needs, and craft your message accordingly.
 In other words, show them you understand what their pain points are and how you can help solve them.